open-sauced/intro/07-types-of-contributions.md

 Here are some examples of what to contribute through design:

-- **Logo and branding**.
-Designing a unique and memorable logo for an open source project can help establish its identity and brand.
+- **Logo and branding**. <br/> Designing a unique and memorable logo for an open source project can help establish its identity and brand.
 A well-designed logo can make the project recognizable and give it a professional image.

-- **Icon design**.
-Icons are essential for user interfaces.
+- **Icon design**. <br/> Icons are essential for user interfaces.
 You can create custom icons for software applications or websites, improving the visual appeal and usability of the project.

-- **Website design**.
-Open source projects often have websites to provide information and documentation about the project.
+- **Website design**. <br/> Open source projects often have websites to provide information and documentation about the project.
 You can contribute by designing website layouts, graphics, banners, and other visual elements to make the site more attractive and user-friendly.

-- **User Interface (UI) design**.
-UI design is crucial for software projects.
+- **User Interface (UI) design**. <br/> UI design is crucial for software projects.
 You can create mockups, wireframes, and high-fidelity designs for the user interface, making it more intuitive and visually appealing.

-- **User Experience (UX) design**.
-You can help to improve the overall user experience by considering how users interact with the software.
+- **User Experience (UX) design**. <br/> You can help to improve the overall user experience by considering how users interact with the software.
 This includes designing user flows, navigation, and usability testing.

-- **Accessibility design**.
-Software and websites must be accessible to all users, regardless of whether they have disabilities.
+- **Accessibility design**. <br/> Software and websites must be accessible to all users, regardless of whether they have disabilities.
 To help achieve this, you can create accessible color schemes and contrast and ensure that all visual elements are clear and easy to use.

-- **Responsive design**.
-Designing visuals that work well on various devices and screen sizes is crucial for modern web applications.
+- **Responsive design**. <br/> Designing visuals that work well on various devices and screen sizes is crucial for modern web applications.
 Responsive design ensures the project looks good and functions properly on desktop and mobile devices.

 ### Content Creation

-Contribution through content creation, such as blog posts, videos, or streaming, involves researching, writing or recording, editing, and publishing the content.
+Contribution through content creation—blog posts, videos, or streaming—involves researching, writing or recording, editing, and publishing the content.
 The goal is to inform and educate others on a particular open source software, project, technology, or best practices.
 Like documentation, you don't necessarily have to know how to code to create these contents.

 Here are some ideas about what to create:

-- **Latest features**.
-You can share the latest features of an open source project, such as a new version of the software or a new plugin.
+- **Latest features**. <br/> You can share the latest features of an open source project, such as a new version of the software or a new plugin.

-- **Tutorial**.
-Most of the time, documentation has limited space to explain the project to all levels of users.
+- **Tutorial**. <br/> Most of the time, documentation has limited space to explain the project to all levels of users.
 You can take this opportunity to target particular audiences and create a tutorial on installing and configuring the software or using it.

-- **Impact**.
-You can consider sharing about the open source project's impact on its users.
+- **Impact**. <br/> You can consider sharing about the open source project's impact on its users.
 Why do they want to use it, or what are the benefits of using the software?
 That way, you are helping to promote the project to gain more users.

-- **Open source best practices**.
-Although many content creators have shared information about how to use Git and GitHub or how to contribute to open source, whenever you learn something new, you can always share it through your content.
+- **Open source best practices**. <br/> Although many content creators have shared information about how to use Git and GitHub or how to contribute to open source, whenever you learn something new, you can always share it through your content.
 You never know if what you create can inspire and help others contribute to open source.

 ## Coding Contributions